How to create a Carrier Management Strategy in 10 steps?

 Or, if you want to be sure about your carrier management goals and tactics, you can let a 4PL provider like SmartWay Logistics look at your carrier management strategy.

-In this article, we'll walk you through a nine-step plan to create your own winning carrier management plan.
+In this article, we'll walk you through our nine-step guide, providing you with a winning carrier management plan.

 Why do you need a Carrier Management Strategy?